-However, while the app is useful even as a free user, it really shines when you have a YouTube Red account due to the extra features: there are no advertisements, you can play songs only with audio and not video (to save on bandwidth), you can download songs for offline playback (up to 30 days at a time per song), and you can enjoy background playback.
+However, while the app is useful even as a free user, it really shines when you have a YouTube Red account due to the extra features: there are no advertisements, you can play songs only with audio and not video (to save on bandwidth), and you can enjoy background playback.

 With YouTube Red, YouTube Music is a strong contender when it comes to the best music streaming mobile apps.
 As for the YouTube Gaming mobile app, there aren’t any special features beyond the removal of all advertisements.
 However, I wouldn’t be surprised if YouTube starts including Red features in more of its apps.

 What if you don’t buy into this whole YouTube Red movement?
 How will it impact you as a regular viewer who just wants your daily dose of cat videos and all the other (highly watchable) nonsense that YouTube is so great at delivering?

 Well, it won’t.
 Nothing about regular YouTube is changing.

 You can think of YouTube Red as an extension of or addition to “regular” YouTube.
 YouTube will stay as it is in ad-supported form, but there will now be a separate VIP section (if you will) where Red subscribers can watch premium content.

 7. Will It Harm Content Creators